 In the initial design study, no in-band trapped-mode resonances in this feed horn were observed.
 However, given that the OMT and feed sections were designed and analyzed separately, there is still a small possibility of trapped higher-order modes appearing when they are joined.
-Thus, an accurate electromagnetic analysis of the full feed is necessary as a check.
+Thus, an electromagnetic analysis of the full feed assembly is necessary to identify these modes, and more accurately model other parameters such as cross polarization.
 In addition, there are a number of other potential issues that have not been investigated, or items to revisit: